User Type in GA4: Returning, New, Active, Total

 When the user visits your website for the second time, this user becomes a “returning user” in GA4.

-Returning user
+Returning user definition

 Returning user is the opposite of the new user.
-Whenever someone lands on your website, and GA4 doesn’t generate “first_open” or “first_visit” events (because this user has GA4 data stored in cookies), this user is considered as returning user.
-In a nutshell, everyone who visits your website not for the first time will be labelled as a returning user.
+Whenever someone lands on your website, and GA4 doesn’t generate “first_open” or “first_visit” events (because this user has GA4 data stored in cookies), this user is considered as a returning user.
+In a nutshell, everyone who visits your website not for the first time will be labeled as a returning user.

 User Type metrics in GA4